Meet Coach

 My Mentality Was Beneath My Skill

-In hindsight even with the surgery setback high school basketball would’ve went a bit differently, if I didn’t let fear get in the way.
+In hindsight, even with the surgery setback high school basketball would’ve went differently, if I didn’t let fear intervene.
 If I had the right mentality.

 Solo before school, team practice during school, team practice after school, and solo after team practice.
 Basketball was my life.
 100 shots, I had to make 100 shots.

 You have to go take your opportunity.
-You can’t sit back with crossed fingers wishing they’d recognize you.
-Wishing they’d give you the shot.
+You can’t sit back with crossed fingers.
+Wishing for a shot.

 This is a “go take it” world.